 The Solution:

 Your agency doesn’t have to have everything in house.
 That’s very expensive — and frankly, outdated.
 Your clients are seeking a more flexible, project-based partner, and so should you.
-As the markets change, constant hiring and layoff cycles only lead to more inconsistencies and a lack of focus on innovation that your clients seek.
+As the markets change, what clients are willing to pay for shifts, leading to constant hiring and layoff cycles that only result in more inconsistencies and a lack of focus on innovation that your clients seek.
 Flexibility and agility is going to be crucial to brands with shrinking budgets, so that’s what you have to provide.
 And how you do that is tapping into a creative studio that can efficiently produce high volumes of work without compromising quality or creativity and can optimize your workflows to meet demanding deadlines.

 Many of the financial qualms of agencies today also stem from old school mentality from leadership.
-It’s no surprise the demand for innovation and fresh ideas are higher than ever, and that means having the knowledge of what’s possible and the talent that can bring it to fruition.
+It’s no surprise the demand for innovation and fresh ideas are higher than ever, and that means having the knowledge of what’s possible and the talent that can bring ideas to life in the current advertising landscape.
 Being on top of the latest technology and tools is going to quickly set agencies apart from the pack this year.

 The Solution: